Tower Family Foundation and NATE Announce the 2017 Recipient of the Ernie Jones Memorial Civil Engineering Scholarship

 University of Evansville Civil Engineering Scholarship Honors Jones’ Legacy as a Structural Engineer, Industry Icon

-(Fort Worth, Texas) – The Tower Family Foundation and National Association of Tower Erectors (NATE) today jointly announced that Elyse Massey, a junior Civil Engineering major from Evansville, Indiana, has been named as the 2017 recipient of the Ernie Jones Memorial Civil Engineering Scholarship at the University of Evansville in Evansville, Indiana.Through her time at the University of Evansville, Elyse Massey has been extremely active in both the student chapter of the American Society of Civil Engineers (ASCE) and with the Aces Steel Bridge team.
+(Fort Worth, Texas) – The Tower Family Foundation and NATE: The Communications Infrastructure Contractors Association (NATE) today jointly announced that Elyse Massey, a junior Civil Engineering major from Evansville, Indiana, has been named as the 2017 recipient of the Ernie Jones Memorial Civil Engineering Scholarship at the University of Evansville in Evansville, Indiana.Through her time at the University of Evansville, Elyse Massey has been extremely active in both the student chapter of the American Society of Civil Engineers (ASCE) and with the Aces Steel Bridge team.
 Massey currently serves as the secretary of ASCE and is the captain and lead designer for this year’s bridge.

 “Elyse is an extremely hard worker, dedicated to any task put before her and is sincere and honest in her dealings with the people around her,” stated Dr. James Allen, Associate Professor of Civil Engineering at the University of Evansville.
 “The faculty and staff believe that Elyse represents the qualities of the individual that NATE and the Tower Family Foundation wishes to honor with this award,” added Dr. Allen.